-- Arena Director (or designee) will inform contestant of the stopwatch time, be given the option of accepting the stopwatch time, or re-running the event.
+- a) If the electronic timing light malfunctions for a contestant, Scorekeeper will record the stopwatch time and ensure that the contestant is advised immediately of the situation. - b) Arena Director (or designee) will inform contestant of the stopwatch time, be given the option of accepting the stopwatch time, or re-running the event.
 Contestant must make this decision immediately. - c) If the electronic timing light permanently fails as determined by the Arena Director, hand stopwatch times will be used for all remaining contestants in the event for that go-round (refer to Rule XII, Scorekeeper & Timers, paragraph 5).